hackclub/blot/docs/GET_A_BLOT.md

 Here are some examples of some pieces which would **not be accepted**:

-- a abstract piece generated in a very straightforward manner
+- an abstract piece generated in a very straightforward manner

 ![Screenshot 2024-02-16 at 3 06 05 PM](https://github.com/hackclub/blot/assets/27078897/24e1d26b-1d09-4336-830d-b437ecf8bd10)